rackerlabs/design-system/_component_design/table.md

 A table row is comprised of the following elements:

-- **Select checkbox (optional)**: Include a checkbox if a user needs to select or manipulate data within a table.
+- **Checkbox (optional)**: Include a checkbox if a user needs to select or manipulate data within a table.
 Always list the checkbox as the first element in the table row.
-See [table controls]({{site.baseurl}}/components/tables-controls.html).
-The user clicks the checkbox and then clicks a button or selects an action from a cog.
+The user clicks the checkbox and then can click an action button or select an action from a cog.
+See [checkboxes]({{site.baseurl}}\components\checkboxes.html) for guidance in constructing checkboxes.
 - **Summary rows (optional)**: You can add a summary row at the bottom of the table that displays column summary information such as totals.
 You can also add summary rows to an [expanded table]({{site.baseurl}}/components/table-expansion.html)
-- **Bulk selection (optional)**: Include bulk selection when you want the user to select or deselect all objects in the table.
+- **Parent checkbox (optional)**: Include a parent checkbox when you want the user to select or deselect all visible table rows.
 - **Totaling (optional)**: Totaling is the sum of all column summaries.
 Totaling is used to calculate a grand total.
-- **Reveal (optional)**: Some table rows can contain a lot of information, including data and text.
-If you construct a table row with reveal, then the user can expand or collapse the row, which hides or shows more data.
-By providing the ability to hide information, reveal allows for a more optimum use of table space.
+- **Expand (optional)**: Some table rows can contain a lot of information, including data and text.
+You can construct a table row to expand or collapse, which hides or shows more data.
+By providing the ability to hide information, expand and collapse allows for a more optimum use of table space.
 - **Heartbeat (optional)**: When the user edits an object in the table, the edited rows glows briefly (the *heartbeart*) when the user saves the change.
 As the table refreshes, the heartbeat focuses the users' eyes on the change they made.
 - **Cog (optional)**: The cog contains a list of actions from which the user can select.
 Include the action cog menu if the objects in each row have two or more available actions.